How Soon Can a Pregnancy Test Be Taken After Implantation?

 Implantation usually occurs between eight and nine days after ovulation (when the egg cell leaves an ovary).

-What happens After Implantation?
+What Happens After Undergoing Implantation?

 Therefore, following implantation, certain challenging activities and workouts may need to be avoided to prevent failure of implantation.